Actively Recruiting

 - Immunologic disorders or immunosuppression

-- Preconception diabetes mellitus as defined by diagnosis or blood test results
+- Preconception diabetes mellitus

-- Preconception chronic hypertension diagnosed before pregnancy or before 20 weeks gestation
+- Preconception chronic hypertension

 - Congenital anomalies detected by ultrasound

-- Hepatitis B or C infection or untreated syphilis
+- Hepatitis B or C infection, or untreated syphilis

-- Contraindications to RSVpreF vaccine including hypersensitivity
+- Contraindications to RSVpreF vaccine (ABRYSVO) including hypersensitivity

 AI-Screening